2022 Hyundai Elantra vs Sonata

 LED headlights are standard for the 2022 Sonata.
 They are not available for the base Elantra.
 Buyers can choose to upgrade the Elantra SEL with LED headlights, and they become standard on all higher trim levels.
 There are N-Line models of both the Elantra and the Sonata for those looking for a sportier sedan.
 Choosing an N-Line will mean getting more aggressive styling cues.

-Sticking with the entry-level Sonata will mean getting a 2.5L four-cylinder engine that creates 191 horsepower.
-It has an eight-speed automatic transmission.
-There is also a hybrid variant of the Sonata that is based on a 2.0L four-cylinder.
-It creates 192 horsepower and works with a six-speed automatic transmission.
+Opting for the base model Sonata would entail having a 2.5L four-cylinder engine that generates 191 horsepower, which is paired with an eight-speed automatic transmission.
+Alternatively, there's a Sonata hybrid version that is built around a 2.0L four-cylinder engine, producing 192 horsepower and utilizing a six-speed automatic transmission.

 The 2022 Sonata is also decently efficient.
 With its standard engine, drivers can expect 27mpg in the city and 37mpg highway.
 The 1.6L engine is estimated to do about the same.
 Going with the Sonata N-Line will mean getting 23mpg city and 33mpg on the highway.
 The Sonata Hybrid is estimated to get 52mpg combined.